-US-backed fighters pushing toward IS-held dam in north Syria
+U.S.-backed fighters approach IS-held dam in Syria

-BEIRUT (AP) — A spokesman for a U.S.-backed Kurdish-led force in northern Syria says they are approaching a strategic dam controlled by the Islamic State group north of the country.
+BEIRUT (AP) — Kurdish-led fighters are approaching a strategic dam controlled by the Islamic State group in northern Syria after days of fighting that killed a senior IS military commander, a spokesman for the U.S.-backed forces and others said Tuesday.

-Talal Sillo of the Syria Democratic Forces said Tuesday that gunmen backed by U.S., French and British special forces have taken dozens of villages and farms in recent days and are now about 5 kilometers (3 miles) from the Euphrates Dam.
+Talal Sillo of the Syria Democratic Forces said the fighters, with the support of U.S., French and British special forces, have driven IS from dozens of villages and farms in recent days and are now about 5 kilometers (3 miles) from the Euphrates Dam.

-Members of SDF, which a coalition of Kurdish and Arab fighters, have been on the offensive in Raqqa province since early November.
-The operation, which is backed by intense airstrikes by the U.S.-led coalition, aims to initially isolate and encircle IS’s de-facto capital of Raqqa.
+The SDF, a coalition of Kurdish and Arab fighters, has been on the offensive in Raqqa province since early November, advancing with the aid of U.S.-led airstrikes.
+The operation is aimed at encircling and eventually retaking Raqqa, the de facto capital of the extremist group’s self-declared caliphate.

-SDF has been the most effective ground force fighting IS extremists in Syria.
+The city is home to nearly 200,000 mostly Sunni Arabs and an estimated 5,000 IS fighters.

 Most Read Stories